Skip Navigation

 The main WebSocket interaction happens in public/js/application.js, which is loaded by the main page.
 It opens our WebSocket connection to the server.
 We use reconnecting-websocket, which automatically reconnects any broken connection in the browser.

-With an open WebSocket, the browser will receive messages and we define a function to handle this.
+With an open WebSocket, the browser receives messages and we define a function to handle this process.

 box.onmessage = function(message) {